 Okay 10-4.
 That sounds like a stern warning (not a lackadaisical suggestion).
 What's one last thing you want to tell us, something nobody ever thinks to ask?
 Or one thing you always end up telling people?
 Make sure your artist is licensed, and insured.
 Make sure they have the proper permits to be onsite.
 Yes, I realize this is a boring answer, but it's really important to make sure everyone is legal and well protected.
 Also, get a contract in place - I've filled in at the last minute (within 24-48 hours) for more than five weddings in the last two years, where the makeup artist cancelled on them at the very last minute - not only is this not professional, but it's very stressful for the bride.
 Protect yourself and make sure the makeup artist will have a contract for you both to sign, and get a copy from them as well.

 Superb!
 Wonderful!
 We are all so much wiser now (and prettier?).
 Thank you Amber so much for taking the time to educate us all.
 As a special reward, a hooray-you-made-it-to-the-end-of-this-blog-post we are offering you a copy, for FREE DOLLARS, of Amber's Bridal Beauty book!
-Click here to download it on your kindle from Amazon.
+Click here to get the pdf.